KILTprotocol/docs/docs/sdk/1-workshop/04-claimer/01-did.md

 </CodeBlock>

 After everything is initialized, we create a mnemonic that will be used to create the light DID.
-As you may have noticed the claimer doesn't have a `account`.
+As you may have noticed the claimer doesn't have an `account`.
 The claimer doesn't need to hold funds and also doesn't need a blockchain account.

 ## Run